maxemer/pytum/readme.txt

 7 stones in a line: 119 points

 For the console, following inputs are allowed (* is a wildcard for digits):

-Before start and during the game: r* - starts new round (* is an odd value of the fields to be blocked; *>= 5, *<=13) c* - like r* but only with one player against the computer h - show this manual/helpfile q - quits whole program
+//Before start and during the game: r* - starts new round (* is an odd value of the fields to be blocked; *>= 5, *<=13) q - quits whole program

-Only during the game:
+//Only during the game:
 ** - set stone on the game area (first * for rows, second * for columns; *>=1, *<=7)
-u* - undo moves from the game (* is for the steps to undo; *>0)
+u* - undo moves from the game (* is for the steps to undo; *>0) h - show this manual/helpfile